AY2425S2-CS2113-T12-2/tp/docs/UserGuide.md

 Notes:

-The RETURN_DATE must be in the format DD-MM-YYYY.
+- The RETURN_DATE must be in the format DD-MM-YYYY.
-The return date cannot be in the past.
+- The RETURN_DATE cannot be in the past.
+- The PHONE_NUMBER will accept all numeric strings

 Example: